 Throughout Tammy’s career in public service she has always fought for fairness, equality and opportunity because she believes that with each passing year and each generation, our country must become more equal – not less.
 In Congress she has been a strong advocate on the issue of bullying and suicide among LGBT youth, and helped lead efforts on hate crimes legislation, marriage equality, “Don’t Ask Don’t Tell,” and the Employee Non Discrimination Act.

-In the 113th Congress, Baldwin serves on the U.S. Senate Committee on Health, Education, Labor and Pensions (HELP), the Senate Budget Committee, the U.S. Committee on Homeland Security and Governmental Affairs, and the U.S. Senate Energy and Natural Resources Committee.
-She also serves on the U.S. Senate Special Committee on Aging.
+In the 114th Congress, Baldwin serves on the U.S. Senate Committee on Appropriations, the U.S. Senate Committee on Health, Education, Labor and Pensions (HELP), the Senate Budget Committee and the U.S. Committee on Homeland Security and Governmental Affairs (HSGAC).

 In the U.S. Senate, a top priority of Tammy’s is working to build a “Made in Wisconsin” economy by investing in research and science; innovation and technology; and education and job readiness for advanced manufacturing.
 Tammy is committed to working across party lines to strengthen the essential pillars of economic security for the middle class- affordable higher education, quality health care, a strong manufacturing economy, and retirement security for today's seniors and future generations.